choivan/CytoGene2D/README.md

 `Sub didObserveNotification(sender As Object, notificationName As String, info As Object)`

-* sender: there are maybe different send want to broadcast the same notification.
+* sender: there are maybe multiple senders want to broadcast the same notification.
 In this case, observer need this parameter to determine if want to receive this notification or not.
 * notificationName: the observer may have listen to multiple notification at the same time.
 For different notifications, the observer can handle differently.
 * info: the message that broadcaster passes to observers.
 If no message to pass, then you will read `Nothing` from this field.